Mark-MDO47/expts_grove_vision_ai_v2/_README_Analog_Communication.md

 - enough "analog" capability to have 4 times the resolution as pixels in each direction
 - within the above constraint, use the highest frequency PWM so that much extraneous energy is removed by the low-pass filter

 Here are some Oscilloscope captures of an experimental setup of the XIAO ESP32-C3 PWM Analog Output with Low Pass Filter as defined above.
+The only load is the scope probe.

 | Photo | Photo |
 | --- | --- |